 Example.
-Noah owes Creditor $5,000 and doesn't pay it back.
-Creditor sues Noah for the money and obtains a judgment against him.
-Creditor files for and obtains a judgment lien against Noah's household furnishings -- his furniture, appliances, and artwork.
-The judgment lien means that Creditor can send a sheriff to Noah's house to take all the household furnishings and sell them until the $5,000 judgment is paid in full.
+Noah owes the creditor $5,000 and doesn't pay it back.
+The creditor sues Noah for the money and obtains a judgment against him.
+The creditor files for and obtains a judgment lien against Noah's household furnishings -- his furniture, appliances, and artwork.
+The judgment lien means that the creditor can send a sheriff to Noah's house to take all the household furnishings and sell them until the $5,000 judgment is paid in full.

 A judgment lien can attach to either real property or personal property.
 Real property is the same as real estate and refers to homes, buildings and land; personal property is generally any other property, such as jewelry, cars, furniture and appliances.
 Judgment liens against you can only attach to property you legally own.
 For example, if you drive a car that belongs to your father but is not titled in your name, a judgment lien against you cannot attach to that car.

 The process for filing a judgment lien varies from state to state.
 Typically it requires recording the judgment with your county in the same manner that one might record a mortgage.
-The judgment lien will specify the amount of the judgment and will often give a very general description of the property to which it attaches -- for example, it may say "all personal property" or "all home furnishings" or "all real property."
+The judgment lien will specify the amount of the judgment and will often give a very general description of the property to which it attaches -- for example, it may say "all personal property," "all home furnishings," or "all real property."

 If you do not own any property at the time the judgment lien is filed but acquire property later, the judgment lien can attach to your later acquired property unless it expires.

 Example.
-Bank obtains a $20,000 judgment lien against Sam, who does not own any property.
-Bank records the judgment with the county in which Sam lives, obtaining a judgment lien against all of Sam's real property.
+The bank obtains a $20,000 judgment lien against Sam, who does not own any property.
+The bank records the judgment with the county in which Sam lives, obtaining a judgment lien against all of Sam's real property.
 Four years later, Sam buys a house.
 The house is impaired by that $20,000 judgment lien on top of Sam's mortgage.